Skip to content

 └──────────────────────────────────────────────────────────┘

 ACS coordinates the agents inside a run and persists its handoffs into the DCS store.
 PDS scopes each agent's tools.
-DCS is the only layer whose job is what survives between runs.
+DCS is the layer whose job is what survives between runs; GDS, ARS, and SRS are the grounding, system-of-record, and execution foundations the whole stack rests on.
 Each can be used alone; they were designed to compose.

 The 10 principles